cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 ```

 - animation is the Animation component on Body node.
-- play is the method on Animation component to play animation
+- play is the method of Animation component to play animation
-- animName is the name of a animation file which you want to play
+- animName is the name of an animation file that you want to play

 > In Cocos Creator, we must ensure the animation which will be played is included in the clips of the node's Animation component,